If you’re approaching retirement age, you should already be thinking about social security.

 You can start receiving social security benefits as soon as you turn 62 years old.
 If you choose to start collecting at age 62, you will receive a reduced benefit.
 If you wait until your full retirement age, you will receive full benefits.

-Full retirement age varies depending on the year you were born.
+The full retirement age varies depending on the year you were born.
 To determine your retirement age, view this chart so you know when full benefits will kick in.

 You can delay your benefits until after your full retirement age.
 If you do this, you will receive more per year.
 But, ultimately, Social Security is designed to pay out the same amount, in total, regardless of when you retire.